 Very few car crashes are true “accidents.”
 In fact, the National Highway Traffic Safety Administration has determined that about 94 percent of all crashes can be directly blamed on a driver for one of many reasons: aggressive or distracted driving, inexperience, operating under the influence, and so on.

 Speed was reported as a factor in the July 3 crash, but law enforcement officials haven’t ruled out alcohol or drugs as contributing factors.

-When you’ve been harmed or a loved one has been killed in a motor vehicle crash in Riverside County, get in touch with Kohan & Bablove, LLP.
+When you’ve been harmed or a loved one has been killed in a motor vehicle crash in Riverside County, get in touch with Kohan & Bablove, Injury Attorneys.
 Our team understands automobile accident law and has successfully helped many clients receive the compensation they need after becoming victims in a crash.